Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 {: .no_toc }
 Signing can be done all on you own or involving your trustees.
 If you have a “signatory”, a trustee that understands bitcoin, then you can establish a signing protocol with them.
 The protocol can be very simple like "I will call you at least a week before the transaction" or very sophisticated like asking for IDs, showing in public places, having to answer specific questions and so on.

 This can be helpful to secure crucial transactions.
-Your trustee can knows you and might observe that something is off with you.
+Your trustee knows you and might observe that something is off with you.
 For example she picks up on an SOS signal from you calling for help according to your unique established protocol.
 Or just observes that you did not initiate the transaction according to protocol.
 In these cases the trustee can call the police and/or refuse to help with the signature process.

 ## Signing with single-sig
 {: .no_toc }